algolia/docsearch-scraper/CONTRIBUTING.md

 Hello you,

-## Install and use the scrapper without Docker
+## Install and use the scraper without Docker

 We do recommend [pipenv][1] to install the whole python environment